Logo

 <iframe style="width: 100%; height: 200px;" src="https://player.captivate.fm/episode/cfd1ff39-feee-4eba-b6ac-39665210d86a" frameborder="no" scrolling="no" seamless=""></iframe>

-When your child is struggling with PANS, PANDAS, anxiety, OCD, or depression, it can feel like your whole world is turned upside down.
-You’re not imagining it—this impacts every corner of family life.
-And you’re not alone.
+If your child is struggling with PANS, PANDAS, anxiety, OCD, or depression, it can feel like your world has been turned upside down.
+You’re not imagining it and you’re not failing.
+Understanding the PANS/PANDAS emotional impact on both children and families is essential.
+By addressing the nervous system first, parents can create stability, improve regulation, and support emotional and behavioral growth.

-You’ll learn what’s actually happening in your child’s brain, how these conditions affect family dynamics, and the self-regulation tools that help everyone breathe again.
+In this episode, I explain what’s happening in your child’s brain, how these conditions affect family dynamics, and the practical self-regulation tools that help everyone breathe again.

 Key takeaways: